Announcement for the next Bernese GNSS Software Introduction Course

 - The course is also open to non-Bernese users.
-Precedence is given to Bernese users.
+Precedence is given to Bernese users, however.
 In case you want to participate in view of an eventual purchase of the license, let us know.

 - For any questions regarding the course please contact us.